bushesarebetter/KSI-emergence-detection/docs/OUTREACH.md

 > predicted rather than observed risk?
 And is there interest at OTS in this being
 > extended beyond San Diego?
 The method needs only SWITRS and OpenStreetMap, so it
 > should port to any California city — and more cities would substantially fix the
-> sample-size problem that currently limits what I can conclude.
+> sample-size problem that currently limits what we can conclude.
 >
 > Thank you,
 > [YOUR NAME]